 - COVID-19 related circumstance effective March 13, 2020.
-Requires student typed statement.
+Requires student typed statement

 The Financial Aid Suspension Appeal is initiated by the student and needs to include appropriate documentation

-The submission of the appeal does not guarantee an automatic approval.
-Decisions are final and student will be
+The submission of the appeal does not guarantee automatic approval.
+Decisions are final, and the student will be

-Students should be prepared to pay their own registration fees in the event the appeal is not approved or is approved after the payment deadline.
+Students should be prepared to pay their registration fees in the event the appeal is not approved or approved after